 Get an impression already in this video compilation (best viewed in vertical/mobile view with sound on).

-But also through below itinerary with many of my own pics of our trip.
+And of course I will share many of my own pics of our trip.
 But first things first:

 How to get there?